SPAAM-community/AncientMetagenomeDir/docs/using/using.md

 ![A folder tree of an AncientMetagenomeDir zenodo archive, with the subfolders opened to the ancientsinglegenome-hostassociated/libraries directory, where a TSV, JSON, and README file are seen.](../../assets/tutorials/using/navigate2.png).

-Once opened, we can set the same filter and freezed row set up as with the samples table.
+Once opened, we can set the same filter and freezed row as with the samples table.

 ![Screenshot of Google Sheets window with ancientsinglegenome-hostassociated libraries table open.](../../assets/tutorials/using/libraries.png).